Threatened Species Strategy

 • Prevent further species becoming threatened.

-The Strategy takes two broad approaches towards these objectives:
+The Strategy takes two broad approaches towards these aims:

 2. Addressing priority threatened species

-There are many threatening processes which impact on Tasmania's native flora and fauna.
-In this Strategy six processes are identified as having the greatest impact and are considered in detail:
+There are many threatening processes which impact on Tasmania's native plants, animals and ecosystems.
+Six processes are identified as having the greatest impact and are considered in the strategy in detail:

 • clearance of native vegetation;